 Boerni K passed away on September 5, 2016.

-A tribute group can be found on Facebook. -DW
+A tribute group for him is at Facebook. -DW